aakamishra/cs262-replication/docs/design_main.md

 [Full Design Schematic](schematic.md)

-## (4) Testing Framework
+## (5) Testing Framework

 ### Overview

 The code contains unit tests for chat server functionalities such as token generation, account creation, token verification, login, and message sending.
 The test suite also includes tests for account listing and deletion.
 Integration tests for concurrent message sending and receiving using multiple threads are also conducted.
 The integration tests check whether the application is able to create an account and login successfully, list the created account, send a message to another client application, and concurrently listen for incoming messages from other clients.
 If the integration tests pass, the function returns an integer value of 0, otherwise, an assertion error is raised, which stops the program.
+The server side communication tests for replication, double fault support functions and persistency.

 [Full Testing Details](testing.md)